Darebase: Cultural references

 In F. Anstey's comic novel Vice Versa (1882), the boys at Dr Grimstone's boarding school are required to play a game called "chevy" – "so called from the engagement famed in ballad and history", and said to be "commonly known as 'prisoners' base'".

-Marcel Proust refers to playing it on the Champs Elysées in Volume one of In Search of Lost Time.
+Marcel Proust refers to playing it on the Champs Elysées in Swann's Way, the first volume of In Search of Lost Time.

 Dare-Base was the original title of the 1952 Nero Wolfe mystery novel, Prisoner's Base, by Rex Stout (1886–1975).
 The plot clearly references the game.
 "The title on my manuscript was Dare-Base, from a game we played in Kansas when I was a boy," Stout told biographer John McAleer.
 "My publisher, Harold Guinzburg, said it was better known as prisoner's base."